We may earn affiliate commissions for the recommended products. Learn more.

 Tor and VPN

-It's impossible to explain how Onion over VPN works without touching how each component works separately.
+It's impossible to explain how Onion over VPN works without touching on how each component works separately.
 Many people who are looking for anonymity indeed usually use just one of them.
 As with everything, there are benefits as well as drawbacks.

 What is a VPN?